ruby/prism/docs/parser_translation.md

 All the parsers are autoloaded, so you don't have to worry about requiring them yourself.

+If you also need to parse Ruby versions below 3.3 (which `prism` has no support for), check out [this guide](https://github.com/whitequark/parser/blob/master/doc/PRISM_TRANSLATION.md) from the `parser` gem on how to use both in conjunction.

 ### RuboCop

 Prism as a parser engine is directly supported since RuboCop 1.62.